SUPERSAIYANSLAYIN/ideapad330-config/README.md

 2. Move it to Linux source tree directory.
 3. Build the kernel.
 4. (OPTIONAL) If you want to enable "Double tap to click" on touchpad, copy "40-libinput.conf" to /etc/X11/xorg.conf.d.

+linux-firmware package is required for Wi-Fi to work.